Silver Rain Games will make a game for EA Originals

 Regarding the game, Salim said, “I can’t reveal anything yet as I know several people will come after me.
 Believe me, I really want to tell you.
 Like really really.
 But you have to wait.
 What I can say is that the reason why I believe the stories we tell will be powerful through the gaming medium is because it’s interactive and invites the player to participate in the storytelling.
 That in itself is inspiring.”

-Phillips added, “Abu is our Creative Director so the initial vision was his idea.
+Phillips added, “Abu is our creative director so the initial vision was his idea.
 Something that has surprised me is just how much of a talented World Builder he is – it’s been really exciting to translate all of the creative ideas he has and see it appearing in engine.
 I think a lot of this can be credited to how closely he has worked with our leads — to ensure that everyone really believes in what we are making.”

 Phillips said the team has spent the last year growing and working on the game at the same time.